Inclusion in soccer: One 'Goal of the Month' award is not enough | DW | 16.12.2021

 It was then that German soccer legend Fritz Walter stopped by Duisburg's Wedau Stadium to talk about the glory of winning the 1954 World Cup.
 The audience were participants in a soccer tournament for disabled people and for them hearing from Walter was "the greatest."

-That's how Peer Brocke, spokesman for the inclusion promoting German organization Lebenshilfe (Life Help), remembers it.
-In that respect, soccer has long made attempts to prevent the exclusion of people with disabilities from public life.
+That's how Peer Brocke, spokesman for the inclusion promoting German organization Lebenshilfe (Life Help), remembers it, saying soccer has long made attempts to prevent the exclusion of people with disabilities from public life.

 UEFA's three award winners — the DFB, Afghan international player Khalida Popal and Manchester United's Juan Mata — have all "demonstrated outstanding leadership qualities in creating a more open, diverse and accessible game, providing a powerful example to follow during the 2020/21 season and beyond," a UEFA statement said.